MicrosoftDocs/learn/learn-pr/wwl-data-ai/explore-data-for-data-science-microsoft-fabric/includes/2-understand-notebooks.md

 Libraries installed at the workspace level can be used by all notebooks and Spark jobs within that workspace, and are accessible across different sessions.
 So, if you need to create a common environment for all sessions in a workspace, it's best to use workspace-level libraries.

 1. From the left navigation pane, select **Workspaces**.
-This will display a list of your workspaces.
+This displays a list of your workspaces.
 Select the workspace you want to work with.

 1. Select **Workspace settings** for your current workspace, and then select **Data Engineering/Science**.